-The spook Morrison hadn’t met jerked his chin toward the club.
-“Two Russians are looking for you inside,” he said.
-“And two more staked out your place on Rue Beautreillis.”
+The agent he hadn’t met jerked his chin toward the club.
+“A couple of Russians are looking for you inside, and two more staked out your place on Rue Beautreillis.”

-As Morrison wondered how he was going to get into his apartment to pack, two figures appeared at the opposite end of the alley.
-Backlit by a streetlight, he couldn’t see their faces clearly.
+Not grasping the seriousness of the situation, Morrison was wondering how to get into his apartment to pack, when two figures appeared on the opposite end of the alley.
+Backlit by a streetlamp, he couldn’t see their faces clearly.
 They hesitated, apparently recognizing him.
 Before they could react, one of the Americans fired first, hitting the stockier Russian twice in the chest.
 He lurched forward, stumbling headfirst into a stack of produce crates.

 “Get down!” the driver screamed.

 The agent behind him leaned out the window and fired back.
 Morrison stole a peek in the side view mirror as he slid down in his seat.
-He glimpsed muzzle flashes and a Peugeot closing fast.
+He glimpsed muzzle flashes and a black Peugeot closing fast.
 A heartbeat later, the mirror exploded.

-Verduci was a puffed-up little man susceptible to flattery, and McCullough wanted as much plausible deniability as possible.
+Verduci was a puffed-up, little man susceptible to flattery, and McCullough wanted as much plausible deniability as he could muster.
 Jamaica was looking more and more like a win-win scenario.
-There was the possibility, however remote, the dimwitted President and his Chief of Staff would succeed in the mission and add a new weapon to the U.S. arsenal.
-Or, they could bumble into disaster, discredit themselves, and create an opening for McCullough in the next election.
+While there was the possibility, however remote, the dimwitted President and his chief of staff would succeed and add a formidable new weapon to the US arsenal, it was much more likely they would bumble into disaster and create an opening for McCullough in the next election.
 Savoring the heady prospect of being the only unanimously elected president since George Washington, McCullough strutted to the bar, poured three cognacs, and handed McDannold and Verduci each a glass.

-Verduci tossed his brandy down like a tequila shot, his face contorting like he’d swallowed napalm.
-He coughed into his fist and curled up over his knees.
-McCullough clapped him between the shoulder blades, grinning.
+Verduci tossed his down like a tequila shot.
+His face contorted like he’d swallowed napalm.
+He coughed violently into his fist and curled up over his knees.
+McCullough clapped him firmly between the shoulder blades.

 “Yes, Mr. President.”

-“Maybe we could make the caps part of their uniforms.”
+“Maybe we could make the hats part of their uniforms.”

-“Right,” Verduci chimed in, his face pinched and red from coughing.
+“Right.”
+Verduci’s face was pinched and red from coughing.
 “We could call them the Rainbow Berets.”

-McCullough struggled to hide his exasperation.
+McCullough bit his lip.
 “Let’s not get caught up designing uniforms for guys you can’t see.”

 “Oh, right.”
-Verduci glanced at his shoes self-consciously.
+Verduci stared self-consciously at his shoes.

-Nobody noticed McCullough neglected to mention “well-medicated.”
-And, in his lilting Scottish brogue, it sounded like he said elite fighting “farce”.
-The irony was lost on the President, who hooted and clapped wildly like a six-year old with a new toy.
+Nobody noticed McCullough neglected to mention “well-medicated” and influenced by his lilting Scottish brogue, it sounded like he said elite fighting “farce.”
+The irony was lost on the President, who hooted and clapped wildly like a six-year-old with a new toy.